4.1a Does the combined authority corporate plan include a net zero target and make tackling the climate emergency one of its main priorities? - /

 - Low

 Have all senior management received climate awareness training?
-Criteria is met if all senior management or equivalent have received climate awareness, carbon literacy or equivalent training. | None out of 11 councils got full marks for this question. |
+Criteria met if all senior management have received climate awareness, Carbon Literacy or equivalent training. | councils got full marks for this question. |

 - Volunteer Research